epi-project/brane-documentation/user-guide/src/appendix/tutorials/2023-10-23/hello_world.md

 While workflows can be expressed in any kind of language, the EPI Framework features its own Domain-Specific Language (DSL) to do so, called BraneScript[^bscript].
 This language is very script-like, which allows us to think of tasks as a special kind of function.
 Any control flow (i.e., dependencies between tasks) is then given using variables and commonly used structures, such as if-statements, for-loops, while-loops, and less commonly used structures, such as on-structs or parallel-statements.

+[^bscript]: There is a second DSL, Bakery, which is more unique to the framework and features a natural language-like syntax.
+However, this language is still in development, and so we focus on BraneScript.

 ## Objective
 In this tutorial, we will mainly focus on creating a single task to execute.
 Traditionally, this task will be called `hello_world()`, and will return a string `"Hello, world!"` once it is called.
 To illustrate, the following [Python](https://python.org) snippet implements the logic of the task: